maswiebe/maswiebe.github.io/assets/cook_replication.md

 To summarize, the main results in Cook (2014) do not hold up under scrutiny.
 Nonetheless, the conclusions remain plausible, because they have a high prior probability.
 Race riots and lynchings were a severe problem, and it would be astonishing if they didn't have pervasive effects on the lives of Black people.

 But with the data available, statistically detecting causal effects is unrealistic; credible causal inference would require more complete data as well as a better identification strategy.
 Descriptive analysis is the most that this dataset can support, and is a valuable contribution in itself.
 Cook deserves credit for pursuing this important research question and putting in the work to collect the patent data.
-Hopefully her example can inspire future researchers to build upon this work and provide answers to the effects of America's racist history (and it [already has](https://www.brookings.edu/research/the-black-innovators-who-elevated-the-united-states-reassessing-the-golden-age-of-invention/).
+Hopefully her example can inspire future researchers to build upon this work and bring attention to the consequences of America's racist history (and it [already has](https://www.brookings.edu/research/the-black-innovators-who-elevated-the-united-states-reassessing-the-golden-age-of-invention/).

 ---------
-computational reproducibility: Cook's code is riddled with errors This is unacceptable; Journal of Economic Growth must do better at publishing reproducible research.
+computational reproducibility: Cook's code is riddled with errors.
+This is unacceptable; Journal of Economic Growth must do better at publishing reproducible research.